pingcap/docs-tidb-operator/en/clinic-user-guide.md

     > **Note:**
     >
-    > In the following sections, `${chart_version}` indicates the version of the Diag chart, for example, `v0.7.1`.
+    > In the following sections, `${chart_version}` indicates the version of the Diag chart, for example, `v0.9.0`.
 You can get the currently supported versions through the `helm search repo -l diag` command.

 2. Configure the `values-diag-collector.yaml` file.

-    Modify your access token in the `${HOME}/diag-collector/values-diag-collector.yaml` file.
+    Modify your access token and region in the `${HOME}/diag-collector/values-diag-collector.yaml` file.

     Other configuration parameters such as `limits`, `requests`, and `volume` can be modified according to your needs.